BluePat/text-compression/README.md

 # Text Compression

-Simple text compression program written in C. Based on university assignment.
+Simple text compression program written in C. Based on an university assignment.